facebookresearch/libri-light/data_preparation/README.md

      wget https://dl.fbaipublicfiles.com/librilight/data/large.tar &

-The structure of the repos are
+The structure of the repos is the same as for librispeech:

+    dataset_name/speakerID/file_name/

+where dataset_name is small, medium, large, or duplicate, speakerID is the librivox speakerID (a number), and file_name the name of the original LibriVox audio file.
+Inside each directory, you should find a .flac and a .json.
+See below for the structure of the .json file.

 ## Do the stats